TabulateJarl8/vapor/README.md

 pip3 install vapor-steam
 ```

-Arch user's can install the package from the AUR with your favorite AUR helper:
+Arch users can install the package from the AUR with your favorite AUR helper:
 ```shell
 paru -S python-vapor-steam
 ```